How to build a pizza oven

-If you follow the right guide it becomes fairly easy to construct a pizza oven.
-The structure has a few basic parts that enable the oven to function properly.
+By following the right guide, it's fairly easy to construct a pizza oven.
+The structure has some basic parts that enable the oven to function properly.
 All these parts are important and should be carefully constructed.
 The parts of a pizza oven include:

 - Weather and shelter

-- A pizza oven should be placed in an area which provides shelter to protect the oven from water and exposure.
-If placed outside the shelter may be a simple pergola to wooden frame.
-If placed inside the oven will likely want to be placed near or in the kitchen, and sufficient modifications to the building may be necessary to allow for the installation of the chimney.
-Benefits of having the oven inside may include that the fire will heat the house or room, and that the oven may be more readily accessible in bad weather.
+- A pizza oven should be placed in sheltered place to protect the oven from water and sun exposure.
+For outdoor placement of a oven, a simple pergola may be erected for shading.
+For indoor placement, the oven should be placed near or in the kitchen, and sufficient modifications to the building may be necessary to allow for the installation of the chimney.
+Benefits of having the oven inside may be that the fire will heat the house or room and the oven is readily accessible during bad weather.

 - Governmental or council laws and regulations

-- Existing laws may impose restrictions on the placement of a pizza oven whether it is near to a fence or border, or if placed internal to a house.
-Council approval or legal advice may be necessary.
+- Existing laws may impose restrictions on the placement of a pizza oven, regardless of the location of a oven, Council approval or legal advice is required.

 - Fire hazards

-- As wood fired ovens utilise a physical fire to heat up and reach very high temperatures it is important to consider the safety implications.
-Survey the environment surrounding the oven and whether it is flammable and the potential risks of injury to individuals such as children.
-It may be appropriate to insure that the height of the hearth is high enough such that it is inaccessible to small children.
-While fires are burning it is possible for hot embers to pop and travel away from the fire and outside the oven.
-For this reason you will not want flammable objects such as rugs near the oven while it is hot.
+- As wood fired ovens utilize physical fire to heat up, it is important to consider the safety implications.
+Survey the environment surrounding the oven and ensure no flammables and no potential risks of injury to individuals like children.
+It is appropriate to ensure that the height of the hearth is high enough such that it is inaccessible by children.
+When the fire is burning it is possible for hot embers to pop, so distance should be kept from the oven.

 - Structural integrity of the foundation surface

-- When determining the surface for the foundation it is important to consider the structural integrity.
-Due to the immense weight of the oven if it is placed on a soft ground such as sand it is possible that the oven could lean over time.
-If placement is to be made on a raised deck or veranda it may be necessary to seek the advice of an engineer or reinforce the strength of the surface that will take the weight.
+- When determining the surface for the foundation it is important to consider structural integrity.
+Due to the immense weight of the oven, it is advisable to erect the oven on a hard ground.
+If placement is made on a raised deck or veranda it may be necessary to seek the advice of an engineer or reinforce the strength of the surface that will take the weight.

-- Although pizza ovens are extremely beneficial and versatile, the placement of the oven may greatly determine the useability and frequency with which people will have the forethought to use them effectively.
-Placing the oven in a high traffic area such as a kitchen or next to a pool is more likely to be used often than if it is placed in a remote area infrequently visited or viewed.
+- Although pizza ovens are extremely beneficial and versatile, the placement of the oven may greatly determine the useability and frequency with which people will have the forethought to use the oven effectively.
+Placing the oven in a high traffic area such as a kitchen or next to a pool is more likely to be used often than when placed in a remote area infrequently visited or viewed.

 - When designed and built properly pizza ovens may be quite aesthetically pleasing.
-The oven should be placed in an area such that it can be observed and admired for its purpose and architectural design whether traveling through or eating a meal which was made within said oven.
+The oven should be placed in an area where it can be seen and admired for its purpose and architectural design, whether traveling through or eating a meal which was made with the oven.

 - Property value